18F/hub/_pages/qa/aloha-request-leave-vacation-sick-time.md

 The best practice is to ask for leave ahead of time.
 However, it's possible to request leave retroactively, if necessary.

+## If I take unexpected leave, especially sick time, is it helpful to submit it by the end of the pay period?

+Yes, it's preferred if you can submit it as soon as possible.

 ## How do I request time off?

 1. Visit [ALOHA](http://aloha.gsa.gov/) and use your GSA credentials to log in.